 Free learning models created by the tech giants do good for the community while giving people who otherwise would not get through the door an entrée to a promising career.
 For instance, Google’s new Career Certificates let job seekers find employment quickly after completing a six-month course.
 Microsoft has an initiative to help people worldwide acquire digital skills and low-cost certifications.
 And if, after taking its courses, you don’t get a job within six months, Lambda School will refund your tuition.
 As the new collar trend picks up steam, companies around the world could look to apprenticeships, certifications, and two-year degrees to find more employees.

 Connecting with a new pool of workers

 As higher education requirements loosen, companies will gain access to a vast pool of potential employees who they previously would have overlooked.
-Some organizations, especially larger ones with more discretionary L&D budget, have programs for new and entry-level hires that also target underserved communities.
-In organizations where money is scarcer, L&D executives nevertheless are facing pressure to create similar programs that stay within budget constraints.
+Some organisations, especially larger ones with more discretionary L&D budget, have programmes for new and entry-level hires that also target underserved communities.
+In organisations where money is scarcer, L&D executives nevertheless are facing pressure to create similar programmes that stay within budget constraints.

 The good news is that unlimited information and ubiquitous networks make this work easier.
-As the new collar concept takes hold, for example, online certification programs can be created at low cost.
-At the same time, these programs have the potential to reach anyone with a computer connection.
+As the new collar concept takes hold, for example, online certification programmes can be created at low cost.
+At the same time, these programmes have the potential to reach anyone with a computer connection.